Azure/acr/docs/AAD-OAuth.md

 echo $catalog
 ```

+### Catalog listing using SP/Admin with Basic Auth

 Here's an equivalent set of scripts that will allow you to execute an operation against an Azure Container Registry, but this time using only the admin credentials, and not AAD.

 If you'd like to use basic auth, you can do a direct call to the registry like this: